ManifoldScholar/manifold-docs/_docs/projects/resources.md

 ### Image

-Images are any static visual elements that are not tables.
+Images are any static visual elements that are not tables, with the notable exception of animated GIFs.
 Photographs, paintings, drawings, diagrams, maps, graphs, charts, musical examples are all considered images.

-*	**Formats**: GIF, JPEG, JPG, PNG
+*	**Formats**: GIF (static and animated), JPEG, JPG, PNG
 *	**Size**: Please consult your publisher about any files that exceed 200 MB.
 *   **Variants**: High Resolution Image, Thumbnail
 *	**Suggested Metadata**: Title, Caption, Description, Alt-text, Copyright, Rights Holder, Rights Territory, Restrictions